Dubai-based Everest Health Investments acquires Medicentres and Novitas

 PHOTO

-Dubai-UAE: Dubai-based healthcare investor, Everest Health Investments LLC has announced today the full acquisition of Medicentres Polyclinics and Novitas Health, two pioneering companies in the UAE primary health sector.
+Dubai-based healthcare investor, Everest Health Investments LLC has announced the full acquisition of Medicentres Polyclinics and Novitas Health.

 Everest Health provides the UAE market with a full primary healthcare proposition, online and offline, across all customer segments, thereby delivering convenience and quality of care at affordable costs.
 Acquisition of Medicentres and Novitas helps Everest Health take this vision further.